 The energy of the Devil (which is not evil in itself) combines beauty with splendour to achieve materialism in the form of monetary wealth.

-The Devil represents the more physical, materialistic urges of or being and this drive for earthly pleasures helps us create the splendour, beauty and wealth we desire.
+The Devil represents the more physical, materialistic urges and this drive for earthly pleasures helps us to create the splendour, beauty and wealth we desire.

-Lobelia is an anti-spasmodic, a stimulant, an expectorant and a neausiant.
-It is used for asthma, lung problems, relieving spasms, nervous tension, cramps and to induce vomiting.
+Lobelia is an anti-spasmodic, a stimulant, an expectorant and a neausiant. t is used for asthma, lung problems, relieving spasms, nervous tension, cramps and to induce vomiting.

 Symbolically, Lobelia is used for breaking old habits and letting go of cares and worries.
 It is also for those who need to be more playful.